-When you own a small local shop, all you need is a solid coffee shop marketing plan to convince everyone from the neighborhood to choose you over the big chains.
+When you own a small local shop, focusing on the customer experience and differentiating yourself from the big guys is how you set yourself apart.
+So, how do you do that?
+All you need is a solid coffee shop marketing plan to convince everyone from the neighborhood to choose you over the big chains.

 Barista Magazine’s research found that 70 percent of coffee shops invest less than $100 in their marketing efforts each month.
-However, this amount isn’t due to the fact that coffee shops don’t advertise.
+However, this amount isn’t due to the fact that coffee shop businesses don’t advertise.
 They just do so differently than the average business.

-Your coffee shop marketing plan should be unique and tailored to the specific requirements of your business.
+Your coffee business plan should be unique and tailored to the specific requirements of your business.

 Follow this basic outline to boost sales.
-It’s easy to follow and can be implemented for both new coffee shops or established shops.
+It’s easy to follow and can be implemented for both new coffee shops and established shops.
 Every marketing plan should include the following actions:

-When developing a marketing strategy, cafes must keep customers top of mind.
+When developing a coffee marketing strategy, cafes must keep customers top of mind.
 Give your customers what they want, and they’ll fall in love with your business.
-But, how do you create an effective marketing strategy?
+But, how do you create an effective coffee shop marketing strategy?

-Here are five excellent ideas you can use to create your own coffee shop strategy:
+Here are eight excellent coffee marketing ideas you can use to create your own coffee marketing strategy:

 As self-evident as it may sound, the entrance to your shop must be visible and attractive.
 Many bars and coffee shops have dark entries hidden from busy crowds.
 Don't make that mistake, ensure your shop has an eye-catching appeal.